Class Teacher – Miss Fitzwilliam

 Music and Dolls House tables are available for children to explore music.
 By playing a range of instruments children get to know how to change the sound by the way they hit or move an instrument.
 Children have been known to put on their own shows to allow other children and adults to see what they have been practicing.

 Because of the small number of children in Class 1 Literacy (Reading and Writing) skills are taught on a 1:1 basis.
 This allows children to work at their own pace and to be able to progress when they need to rather than have to wait for a whole group to be ready.
 1:1 math's skills are also taught this way and children will have their own targets to work on, both in school and at home.

-Children enjoy their learning because it is following their interests.
+Children enjoy their learning because it is following their interests and builds upon knowledge they have already gained..
 Teaching is fun for children, parents and staff and children and parents feel more involved with the school and their child’s learning.